Drowekorte/can-i-eat-that/README.md

 WHEN I am on the search page I am given three options.
 Keyword, Health and Diet  <br />
 THEN I can drop down one of the three options and it will help narrow down my search  <br />
 WHEN I am finished going through the options for my search I can click the Search button  <br />
-THEN I am taken to the Search Resualts page where I can see all the recipes for my search<br />
+THEN I am taken to the Search Results page where I can see all the recipes for my search <br />
-WHEN I am on the seatch resualts page I can click on a heart to add it to my favorites  <br />
+WHEN I am on the seatch results page I can click on a heart to add it to my favorites  <br />
 THEN I can click New Search or Profile  <br />
 WHEN I click on New Search I am taken back to the search page  <br />
 THEN I am able to go through the drop downs and start a new search  <br />